 Bio & Contact

-Draxler is currently an administrative assistant at the Cooper Union School of Art.
-He has provided communications, production, and documentation services for a wide range of arts institutions, including David Nolan Gallery, Thomas Erben Gallery, and the James Gallery at CUNY.
+Draxler currently works as an administrative assistant at the Cooper Union School of Art.
+He has provided communications, production, documentation, and curatorial services for a wide range of arts institutions, including David Nolan Gallery, Thomas Erben Gallery, the Knockdown Center, and the James Gallery at CUNY.
 Draxler was formerly the co-director of La MaMa Galleria and the director of NYPAC - the New York Performance Artists Collective, which Draxler grew into a unique institution that provided performance artists with creative opportunities and professional services, aiding them to develop their practices and careers.
 NYPAC’s programming and commissions received coverage from a wide range of media outlets, including Artforum, Art in America, The New York Times, The New Yorker, and Interview Magazine.

 Draxler's writing has appeared in publications including Texte Zur Kunst, Art in America, and Avidly (The Los Angeles Review of Books), among others.
 Draxler received his B.A. in Art History from Columbia University.